New Zealand Legislative Council

 Unlike the elected lower house, the House of Representatives, the Legislative Council was wholly appointed by the governor-general.
 The New Zealand Constitution Act 1852 had authorised the appointment of a minimum of ten councillors.
 Beginning in the 1890s, the membership of the upper house became controlled by government of the day.
 As a result, the Legislative Council possessed little influence.
 While intended as a revising chamber, in practice, debates and votes typically simply replicated those in the lower house.
 It was abolished by an Act of Parliament in 1950, with its last sitting in December 1950.

-The Council's chamber is no longer utilised as a debating chamber, but it is used for certain ceremonial functions, such as the speech from the throne.
+The Council's chamber is no longer used as a debating chamber, but it is used for certain ceremonial functions, such as the speech from the throne.

-Establishment
+Forerunner

-The first Legislative Council was established by the Charter for Erecting the Colony of New Zealand on 16 November 1840, which created New Zealand as a Crown colony separate from New South Wales on 1 July 1841.
+The first New Zealand Legislative Council was established by the Charter for Erecting the Colony of New Zealand on 16 November 1840, which created New Zealand as a Crown colony separate from New South Wales on 1 July 1841.
 Originally, the Legislative Council consisted of the governor, colonial secretary, and colonial treasurer, and a number of senior justices of the peace.
 The Legislative Council had the power to issue ordinances (statutory instruments).
+It became known as the general Legislative Council when provincial legislative councils were legislated for a few years later.

+Establishment

-With the passing of the New Zealand Constitution Act 1852, the first Legislative Council was disestablished and a similar appointed body was established, effective from 1853.
+With the passing of the New Zealand Constitution Act 1852, the existing Legislative Council was disestablished and a similar appointed body was established, effective from 1853.
 The new Legislative Council was constituted as the upper house of the General Assembly (or "Parliament"), which did not actually meet until 24 May 1854, 16 months after the Constitution Act had come into force.

-Role

 The Legislative Council was intended to act as a revising chamber, scrutinising and amending bills which had been passed by the House of Representatives.
 It could not initiate bills, and was prohibited from amending money bills (legislation relating to finance and expenditure).
 The model for the Legislative Council's role was the House of Lords in the United Kingdom.